endojs/proposal-new-global/README.md

   - would getters be invoked or copied?

 structuredClone() is not part of ECMAScript, sadly

+### prototype chain in the browser

+`globalThis` in the browser has a non-trivial prototype chain for some Window API functionality and events

 ### Backward compatibility and the `constructor` field on a global